From Engineering Dreams to Sustainable Enterprise

 - Composting Machines: Installation and supply of shredders and OWC units.

-- Mobile Waste Management: Centralised waste management systems for industries and institutions.
+- Mobile Waste Management: Centralized waste management systems for industries and institutions.

 - Compost & Manure Sales: An upcoming vertical to promote circular economy products.